peteroupc/peteroupc.github.io/bernoulli.md

 The algorithm begins with _pos_ equal to 1.
 Then the following steps are taken.

 1. Set _k_ to _a_\[_pos_\].
-2. If _k_ is the last partial denominator, return a number that is 1 with probability 1/_k_ and 0 otherwise.
+2. If the partial denominator at _pos_ is the last, return a number that is 1 with probability 1/_k_ and 0 otherwise.
 3. With probability _k_/(1+_k_), return a number that is 1 with probability 1/_k_ and 0 otherwise.
 4. Run this algorithm recursively, but with _pos_ = _pos_ + 1.
 If the result is 1, return 0.
 Otherwise, go to step 3.